-Media Management in Final Cut Pro X was designed for users who are already fluent in Final Cut Pro X. As an intermediate level tutorial, it assumes you are comfortable with Final Cut Pro X’s user interface and the basics of working with Events and Projects.
+Media Management & Collaboration in Final Cut Pro X was designed for users who are already fluent in Final Cut Pro X. As an intermediate level tutorial, it assumes you are comfortable with Final Cut Pro X’s user interface and the basics of working with Events and Projects.
 This tutorial is for users of Final Cut Pro X who want to improve their knowledge of how to manage Event and Project media on single or multiple computers.
 Users who are new to Final Cut Pro X should purchase Final Cut Pro X Core Training before working through this tutorial.

 Software Version: Final Cut Pro 10.1 – 10.2.